2019 Best Online Colleges for Graphic Design Degrees

 Generally, college degrees are not prerequisites for professional certificates, though there are always exceptions.
 A high school diploma or GED certificate is usually sufficient.
 As for a portfolio or a background in art, many professional certificates in graphic design are actually intended for students without art training.
 They're considered introductions to the foundations of design.
 Some programs, particularly the more demanding ones, might require students to have knowledge of the most widely used design software before starting coursework.
 A number of online certificate programs, however, are designed for students who have yet to learn these tools.

-Accreditation isn’t important just for degrees in medicine or other high-stakes fields.
+Accreditation isn’t only important for degrees in medicine or other high-stakes fields.
 This certification can also help you evaluate graphic design programs and choose a quality degree.
 Graphic designers have to understand the latest design tools in order to stand out in this technical career.
 Accreditation can be a way to determine whether a program exposes students to the most up-to-date design technologies.

 The first type of accreditation is institutional accreditation.
 It is important for all degrees, regardless of the field.
 In addition to institutional accreditation, there is also programmatic accreditation.
 Programmatic accreditation only applies to a particular type of program or degree within a school.

 As with all online degree programs, prospective graphic design students should look for schools with a legitimate institutional accreditation from a regional or national accrediting body.
 Although it’s not required, programmatic accreditation can also be a sign of a great graphic design degree program.
 The National Association of Schools of Art and Design is the main accrediting body for undergraduate and graduate graphic design degrees.
-Prospective students can also verify accreditation of schools and programs via the Council for Higher Education Accreditation.
+Prospective students can also verify the accreditation of schools and programs via the Council for Higher Education Accreditation.